tgc-bot/FourAcesContracts/Membership.md

     this Contract and its Terms, fully and completely to the extent necessary to protect the Casino, its operations, and the chips.

-4. In the scenario of play, a Member MAY allow another individual to possess or otherwise hold their chips.
+4. In the scenario of play, a Member MAY allow another individual (*who has agreed to the Contract)* to possess or otherwise hold their chips.
 In this case, the Member SHALL first disclose to The Council exactly how many, and which type, of chips, are to be held by this Member.

     1. In the circumstance where The Council is not informed, the Casino takes zero responsibilities and offers no assistance or